turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 #### How Promises work on NEAR
 On NEAR, think of [promises][11] as a way to compose **actions** to run asynchronously on remote contracts.
 I use the term actions because promises support more than just calling remote functions.
-You can perform other actions, such as creating and deleting accounts, adding keys, deploying contracts, and of course transferring NEAR - see the [docs][11] details.
+You can perform other actions, such as creating and deleting accounts, adding keys, deploying contracts, and of course transferring NEAR - see the [docs][11] for details.
 For now, we'll focus the discussion on using promises for remote function calls.

 Remote function calls are always scheduled to run async after the current function is committed to the blockchain.
 This means contract state will be persisted to blockchain storage before the remote function is executed in a future block -